xiyanjoy/FlashMLA/docs/20250422-new-kernel-deep-dive.md

 To fully utilize GPU compute resources, we need to overlap CUDA Core operations with Tensor Core operations and memory access with computation, keeping the Tensor Core constantly busy.
 This requires redesigning the kernel's "schedule."

-[FlashAttention-3's paper](https://arxiv.org/abs/2205.14135) introduces ping-pong scheduling and intra-warpgroup GEMM-softmax pipelining to overlap block-wise matmul and CUDA Core operations.
+[FlashAttention-3's paper](https://arxiv.org/abs/2407.08608) introduces ping-pong scheduling and intra-warpgroup GEMM-softmax pipelining to overlap block-wise matmul and CUDA Core operations.
 However, these techniques can't be directly applied here due to resource constraints.
 The output matrix (scaled and accumulated during each mainloop round, similar to [FlashAttention's algorithm](https://arxiv.org/abs/2205.14135)) must be stored in registers due to [WGMMA instruction](https://docs.nvidia.com/cuda/parallel-thread-execution/#asynchronous-warpgroup-level-matrix-instructions) requirements.
 Each $64 \times 512$ output matrix occupies 32,768 32-bit registers.
 With only 65,536 32-bit registers per SM, we can store only one output matrix per SM.
-This eliminates the possiblility of having two output matrices and letting them use CUDA Core and Tensor Core in a interleaved manner.
+This eliminates the possibility of having two output matrices and letting them use CUDA Core and Tensor Core in a interleaved manner.
 We need to find another clever way to overlap CUDA Core and Tensor Core computation.

 (You might pause here to ponder - perhaps you can find a better solution than ours!)